vmware-archive/lita-interrupt/README.md

 ## Usage

 This bot can find your interrupt pair by talking to the trello API.
 It requires a trello API key from someone with access to the team trello board.
 Simply add the interrupt engineers to a list containing a card titled 'Interrupt'.
+Also, the card that represents a team member should have the trello 'Member' associated with it (initials will appear at the bottom-right of the card).

-Right now an environment variable is read in which links trello usernames and slack ids.
+Right now an environment variable links trello usernames to slack ids.
 To find out your slack id, talk to an instance of the lita bot and say `users find mention_name`.

 # cf deploy